Sponsored Studio Program

 Children’s Mercy Hospital – Medical Illustration project

-The instructor, Stan Fernald (’94 industrial design), is a research associate at the University of Kansas Medical Center.
+KCAI’s course on biomedical visualization is a three-credit-hour elective offered through the college’s illustration program and taught by Stan Fernald.
+Fernald (’94 industrial design), is a research associate at the University of Kansas Medical Center.
 Fernald said he is excited about the potential for linking KCAI with Kansas City’s burgeoning biotechnology sector.

 Incorporated into the class was a Sponsored Studio project in partnership with Children’s Mercy Hospital, which contacted KCAI for help in visually interpreting medical research concepts for low-literacy and illiterate populations in the U.S. and abroad.

 “The No. 1 goal of all medical illustration is to convey abstract technical concepts to a public that may not know very much about the topic,” Fernald said.
 “It’s exciting to work with students to produce solutions for real-world applications — communication that goes beyond language and cultural barriers.”

 Fernald noted that the field widely known as “medical illustration” has evolved beyond just drawing from observation, although drawing is still important.
 Tools of today’s medical illustrator include animation, vector art and 3-D printing, among others.
 According to Fernald, the successful medical illustrator needs to be adept in a variety of disciplines: graphic design, photography and illustration, to name a few.

 “KCAI has always had a nice mix of fine arts, applied arts and conceptual thinking,” Fernald said.
 “When I am working with someone from this kind of fine arts background, compared to someone who has only been technically trained, I find they produce a deeper, richer, more nuanced solution.”